 1. Memly (FSRS 6.0 + Full AI Generation)

-Memly represents the current state of the art in AI flashcard apps.
-It combines the most accurate spaced repetition algorithm available (FSRS 6.0) with comprehensive AI-powered card generation that accepts PDFs, images, audio, and web content.
+Memly pairs the most accurate spaced repetition algorithm available (FSRS 6.0) with AI card generation that accepts PDFs, images, audio, and web content.

 What sets Memly apart is the depth of its AI integration.
 Rather than bolting AI features onto an existing flashcard framework, Memly was built from the ground up around machine learning.
 The card generation engine uses a fine-tuned language model that understands pedagogical principles, producing cards that follow the minimum information principle and automatically select the optimal question format for each piece of knowledge.